mlflow/mlflow-go/README.md

 mage generate
 ```

 Go code will be generated.
-We download the protos files from GitHub based on a commit hash listed in [protos.go](./cmd/generate/protos.go).
+Use the protos files from `mlflow.repo` repository.

 This incudes the generation of: